-In this week’s article, we’ll be looking at how to play and practice four-note-per-string scales, as well as how to add slurs into the mix in order to get a bit of that “slippery” Holdsworth legato sound into your lines.
+In this lesson, we’ll be looking at how to play and practice four-note-per-string scales, as well as how to add slurs into the mix in order to get a bit of that “slippery” Holdsworth legato sound into your lines.

 • Pick a scale, in this case F major

 • Write out the notes of that scale, F G A Bb C D E

 • Start on the tonic, F, and play the first four notes of the scale on the 6th string, F G A Bb

 • Then, move to the next note in the scale, C, on the 5th string and play the next four notes, C D E F

 • Repeat this process up all 6 strings So the process for learning the fingering for this scale is different from a typical box pattern or in-position two-octave scale, which can make it a bit tricky at first.

 But it does have the added side effect of shoring up your knowledge of the notes on the neck at the same time that you learn the scale, so it’s a worthwhile exercise for both of these reasons.
 As far as the fingering is concerned, it will depend on your hand and finger size and dexterity.
 I play these scales with one finger per note, 1-2-3-4 across each string, but not everyone will feel comfortable with this fingering.